gzldsss/CriticalStudies/Comment.md

 artists who use digital media or data visualization in their work.
 In fact, I don't think that artificial intelligence algorithms, digital media and data visualization are completely separated.
 I think they are actually intertwined and fused with each other.
-Finally, thank you for this post for letting me know about such a beautiful work of art
+Finally, thank you for this post for letting me know about such a beautiful work of art!